jaycaldev/jaycaldev/README.md

 <details>
  <summary><h3>👨‍💻 Jay's Coding Journey</h3></summary>
 As a child, I loved building computer desktops with my father which then got me interested into game development.
 I started my coding journey as a naive teenager studying computer science and game development in high school with a passion to learn everything I could about creating software - javascript, react, python, and theory.
-And all the while, teaching myself web development with a dream to build my own social websites, but eventually I developed a desire to excel in Python.
+All the while, teaching myself web development with a dream to build my own social websites, but eventually I developed a desire to excel in Python.
 Currently, I am still studying at Algonquin College in the Web Development and Internet Applications program.
 I am always striving on building my skills everyday even outside of school.
 </details>

 ---